 In the last year I studied the field of ecocriticism and eco art.
 I believe this combination is a perfect fit for me and will allow me to reconnect with my earlier studies in ecology.
 I am therefore extendingmy practice to take a broader ecocrtical look at factors affecting Earth in the Anthropocene.
 I am currently working on “Life in the Quadrat,” a project in which I am reconnecting my art practice to ecological sciences.

 Beth Shepherd, BSc, BA (Hons Psych), MA (Art Historym pending)

 To contact me please email to email@example.com

 To visit my other website, more to do with art, ecocriticism and art history, see bethshepherd.ca.

-Since 2011 my work has been focused on drawing attention to the cruelty and destructiveness of factory farming.
+Since 2011 my visual art practice has been focused on drawing attention to the cruelty and destructiveness of factory farming.
 In my 2010-2014 series, Pigs in a (Post) Modern World, I recreated over fifty modern masterpieces, incorporating pigs in the picture to help raise consciousness of the sentient and social animals trapped in the industrialized food production system.
 In a curatorial study competed in 2015 I investigated the changing cattle industry over a two-hundred year period and its role as a major contributor to Climate Change.
 Then after seeing a disturbing footage on the treatment of new-born lambs, I completed a “cute but creepy” series of classical satyrs and fauns called Animal Lovers.
-In 2016-17 I worked on “The Animal in the Room.”
-The idea behind this project is to to put a face to the animals we call food — the animals whose meat, eggs, milk we consume daily.
+In 2016-17 I worked on “The Animal in the Room” project.
+The idea behind it is to put a face to the animals we call food — the animals whose meat, eggs, milk we consume daily.